Setoville/systems-guide/README.md

 - **Zombie**
   - Process is dead
   - Entry still exists in the process table
+  - Return value has not been **reaped**

-## Process creation
+## Process creation, fork() and exec()

 1. Allocate a slot in the process table
-1. Assign a unique PID to the child process
+2. Assign a unique PID to the child process
-1. Copy of the process image to the parent.
-No shared memory
+3. OS makes a copy of the process image of the parent.
-1. Increments counters for any files owned by the parent.
+4. Increments counters for any files owned by the parent.
-1. New process is in Ready To Run State
+5. New process is in Ready To Run State
-1. Return value of 0 goes to child process
+6. Return value of 0 goes to child process
+- **Copy-on-write**
+  - It is expensive to copy all data of a process.
+  - The **memory table** is copied rather than the actual content in memory.
+  - Entries in the new memory table are marked **copy-on-write**.
+  - As soon as a process writes to that page in memory, the page is copied and the memory table is updated.

 ## Process control block
 - Central process management
 - Datastructure containing everything the OS needs to know about a program.